StackStorm/st2/docs/source/config/webui.rst

 Deployment
 -----------

 Production version of st2web is deployed on all-in-one installation.
-You can access the UI by pointing your browser to ``http://<server hostname>:8080/``.
-For vagrant deployment of st2express, it would be http://172.168.90.50:8080/.
+You can access the UI by pointing your browser to ``https://<server hostname>/``.
+For vagrant deployment of st2express, it would be https://172.168.50.11/.

 .. note::

+    For deployments that use st2web service instead of nginx to serve web content, the address should include non-standart port: ``https://<server hostname>:8080/``.

-    If you want to change the default listen port you can do that by setting the ``WEBUI_PORT`` environment variable when controlling the services using the st2ctl script.
+    If you want to change the default listen port on such deployments, you can do that by setting the ``WEBUI_PORT`` environment variable when controlling the services using the st2ctl script.

     For example, to make the WebUI HTTP server listen on port 9999, you would run the following
     command: ``WEBUI_PORT=9999 st2ctl restart``

-It can also be installed by extracting the latest tar-ball from :ops_latest:`webui` into ``/opt/stackstorm/static/webui``.
+It can also be installed by extracting the latest tar-ball from :ops_latest:`webui` into ``/opt/stackstorm/static/webui`` and serving the folder with web server of choice.

 st2web is a pure html5 application and consist only of js scripts, html templates, css styles and a number of static files including custom fonts and svg images.
 For application to work correctly, all this files should be served to the browser.
-By default they are served by python SimpleHTTPServer.
-For your custom deployments, you are encouraged to host it off nginx, Apache or a similar dedicated web server to serve those static files.
+By default they are served by nginx.
+For your custom deployments, you can also use Apache or a similar dedicated web server to serve those static files.

 Note that |st2| API endpoint should be accessible from the browser, not the web server running static content.